 - Pour in the rice wine and let it sizzle for 2 minutes while continuing to stir.

-- Add the chicken to the stir fry and season with the salt and chilli mixture.
+- Add the chicken to the stir fry and season with the salt and pepper seasoning.

 - Serve immediately with rice.
 Enjoy!